MambaTS: Improved Selective State Space Models for Long-term Time Series Forecasting: Introduction

+However, we note that the causal convolution in the original Mamba block can be detrimental when scanning independent variables.
+Consequently, we have removed the local convolution prior to the SSM, leading to the introduction of the Temporal Mamba Block (TMB).
+Furthermore, previous studies have shown that excessive information integration can lead to overfitting~\cite{nie2023a}, a phenomenon we also observed during experiments with MambaTS.
+To mitigate this, we have added a dropout mechanism~\cite{srivastava2014dropout} for selective parameters in TMB.

-Through the aforementioned four designs, MambaTS achieves efficient modeling of global dependencies across time and variables with linear complexity.
-Extensive experiments on eight popular public datasets demonstrate that MambaTS achieve SOTA performance in most LSTF tasks and settings.
+Gained from the insights and designs, MambaTS achieves efficient modeling of global dependencies across time and variables with linear complexity.
+Extensive experiments on eight popular public datasets demonstrate that MambaTS achieves SOTA performance cross most LSTF datasets and settings.

-In summary, our contributions are as follows: \begin{itemize} \item We introduce MambaTS, a novel time series forecasting model that builds upon improved selective SSMs.
-By incorporating VST, we effectively organize historical information of all variables to create a global retrospective sequence. \item We present TMB, which addresses the dispensability of causal convolutions in vanilla Mamba for LTSF.
-Furthermore, we incorporate a dropout mechanism for the selective parameters of TMB to mitigate model overfitting. \item We implement VPT strategy to eliminate the influence of undefined variable order and further enhance the model's local context interaction capabilities. \item We propose VAST, which discover relationships between different variables during training and leverages an ATSP solver to determine the optimal variable scan order during inference. \end{itemize}
+Our contributions are as follows: \begin{enumerate} \item We introduce MambaTS, a new time series forecasting model based on selective state space models, achieving global dependency modeling through linear scans, supported by theoretical evidence. \item We propose a method for estimating inter-variable dependencies during training via random walks without return, and a decoding strategy based on shortest-path optimization to determine an effective linear scan sequence during inference. \item We present the Temporal Mamba Block, which avoids entanglement between independent channels by removing the original causal convolution.
+Additionally, we incorporate a dropout mechanism for selective parameters in TMB to further prevent overfitting. \item Our experimental results demonstrate competitive or SOTA across most datasets and settings, especially on high-dimensional and complex multivariate datasets. \end{enumerate}